Oak Park Pools Master Plan

 Additionally, the spray pad will be open in early May, weather permitting, prior to the opening of the pool on Memorial Day weekend and will stay open through the end of September after the pool closes on Labor Day weekend, maximizing the community’s use of the facility.
 Currently, there is no spray pad located south of the Eisenhower Expressway in Oak Park, and we are excited to bring this feature to our south Oak Park patrons!

-Other planned upgrades that would qualify for assistance with the grant include adding a shaded area for pool patrons on the east end of the pool deck and replacing the roof of the Rehm bathhouse.
+Other planned upgrades include adding a shaded area for pool patrons on the east end of the pool deck and replacing the roof of the Rehm bathhouse.
 The roof, which was identified as a need in the 2002 Infrastructure Report, will be replaced along with obsolete, leaking skylights.
 The new roof will also feature a large awning in the front of the building to protect pool patrons from inclement weather.
 Additional ADA accessibility upgrades to the Rehm building entrance and pool deck are included in the grant application as well.

 Please contact Diane Stanke.